Johann Grünloh

-Johann Grünloh is a German college basketball player for the Virginia Cavaliers.
+Johann Grünloh (born 14 August 2005) is a German college basketball player for the Virginia Cavaliers of the Atlantic Coast Conference (ACC).

 Early career

 Grünloh played for Rasta Vechta of the Basketball Bundesliga and the club's ProA team, Rasta Vechta II, during the 2024–2025 season.
 He averaged 8.5 points, 5.5 rebounds, and 1.8 blocks per game over 33 games between the two teams.
 Grünloh was originally considered a possible second-round prospect from the 2025 NBA Draft, but he opted not to declare.

 College career

 Grünloh committed to playing college basketball in the United States for Virginia.

 National team career

 Grünloh was a member of the Germany under-16 national team for the 2021 FIBA U16 European Challengers and also was a member Germany under-18 national team for the 2023 and 2025 FIBA U18 EuroBasket.